Turnpikes moving to cashless toll payment method

-The OTA on Tuesday approved a resolution for new rates on the John Kilpatrick Turnpike in Oklahoma City for those who do not have a PikePass.

-License plate readers will be used to capture information and send a bill to the registered owner.
-The system is called PlatePay.
+Through a system called PlatePay, license plate readers will capture information, and a bill will be sent to the vehicle's registered owner.

+The cashless rates on average will be 75% higher than what cash customers had paid, Damrill said.

+The OTA piloted a cashless system in 2017 at the Creek Turnpike's Peoria-Elm interchange in Jenks, but the tolls there are the same as the cash rate, he said.

 “When you look at cashless tolling, that is not something new,” said Transportation Secretary Tim Gatz.
 “It is not cutting edge.
 It has been around for a long time.”

-The H.E.
-Bailey, Kilpatrick and Creek turnpikes will be the first to transition to cashless tolling, Damrill said.

-Rates will be on average 75% higher than what cash customers had paid, Damrill said.

-“The number one motivating factor to moving to a cashless tolling format is the safety of the traveling public and the accident histories we have at our tolling plazas,” Gatz said.
+“The No. 1 motivating factor to moving to a cashless tolling format is the safety of the traveling public and the accident histories we have at our tolling plazas,” Gatz said.

 “We see some terrible accidents at toll plazas,” he said.